PyMed/PyMed/README.rst

 `PyMed <https://github.com/PyMed/PyMed>`_
 =======================================================

-This package is designed for interactive and script-base processing of PubMed records.
+This package is designed for interactive as well as scripting-oriented processing of PubMed records.

 Get more information
 ^^^^^^^^^^^^^^^^^^^^